Maximize patio space with a DIY wheeled pallet planter. You can roll it into and out of areas and keep the sun shining on it all day.

 How to make a Wheeled Pallet Planter

-Not all pallets are suitable for diy projects because some of them have been treated with chemicals to keep insects from hitching a ride.
-Pallets are used to transport goods across borders so it’s important that pests are kept where they belong!
+Not all pallets are suitable for diy projects.
+That’s because some of them have been treated with chemicals to keep insects from hitching a ride.
+Pallets are used to transport goods across borders so it’s important that pests are kept where they belong.

 When you’re sourcing pallets for this project, make sure they’re the same or that the planks on the facing side are the same dimensions.
 Also look for a stamp on the side of the pallets and search for the initials DB HT.
 If you find DB MB then keep clear because it’s been treated with the insecticide Methyl Bromide.
 You don’t want this chemical killing off beneficial insects in your garden and you especially don’t want it for projects inside the home.